Unexpected leadership lessons

 What were my options – simply give up or keep going.
 I came close to giving up on more than one occasion, but in the end I kept going however I changed my way of looking at the situation.
 Rather than ‘pretending’ I was OK I accepted that I had placed myself so far out of my comfort zone that I was paralysed by fear, and alone.
 So I stepped back into my comfort zone, I reached out to those that could help me, I admitted to myself and then to others that I had many things to learn, I stopped expecting myself to be the expert all the time and allowed myself to be the pupil as well.

 Over time I recognised that my comfort zone had grown in a healthy way, which enabled me to push the edges of it even further, to try new and challenging things and enjoy it!
-I had built my network to include people who I can call upon for general advice and those who I trusted with my more private questions and most of all I learnt that pretending to be OK is a very lonely place.
+I had built my network to include people who I can call upon for general advice and those who I trusted with my more private questions and inner thoughts, and most of all I learnt that pretending to be OK is a very lonely place.

 So how is this relevant to leadership?
 In two ways – firstly as the leader yourself and secondly how you lead others.
 Starting with you, do you place unnecessary pressure on yourself to always be stretching yourself, to have the answers even if you have never experienced whatever it is before.
 Humility and the ability to ask for help as a leader is paramount to wellbeing and to personal growth, the best leaders never stop learning but they rarely do it alone.

-Thinking about those you lead, do you know whether they are sat comfortably within their comfort zone, playing at the edges or sitting outside?
+Thinking about those you lead, do you know whether they are sat comfortably within their comfort zone, playing at the edges, or sitting outside?
 I am always twitchy when I hear the phrase ‘treat others how you like to be treated’ because we are not the same and to assume we are, is dangerous.
 Leaders need to know the people they lead and be able to flex their style to help them to grow in a safe and challenging way.
 It’s the obvious stuff, like spotting opportunities for individuals to try something new, giving them support and good quality feedback…sounds simple doesn’t it, but many leaders do not take the time to do the basics so they run the risk of losing talent who are not challenged enough or losing those that feel completely overwhelmed.

-If you don’t lead someone else will – In the early days of having a horse I learnt the negative side of this lesson on many occasions, horses instincts are to protect themselves at any costs so they will always consider, in a split second, whether they need to run away from something or someone they perceive as danger this could be anything from a plastic bag to an aggressive dog, either way, the decision is made almost instantaneously.
+If you don’t lead someone else will – In the early days of having a horse I learnt the negative side of this lesson on many occasions, horses instincts are to protect themselves at any costs so they will always consider, in a split second, whether they need to run away from something or someone they perceive as danger this could be anything from a plastic bag to an aggressive dog either way the decision is made almost instantaneously.
 It’s only the relationship that you have with your equine partner that can influence in this momentary situations, you have to be ready to take the lead, to reassure, to remain calm and clear about the next step you want the two of you to take if you don’t you can find yourself ½ mile away in a matter of minutes and hopefully still on-board!